Ehlers-Danlos syndrome

 Complications

-Complications depend on the types of signs and symptoms you have.
-For example, overly flexible joints can result in joint dislocations and early-onset arthritis.
-Fragile skin may develop prominent scarring.
+Complications of Ehlers-Danlos syndrome depend on the types of symptoms a person has.
+For example, very flexible joints can lead to frequent dislocations and an earlier risk of developing arthritis.
+Fragile skin may tear easily and leave scars.

 Prevention